LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/validation-controller.rst

 The controller must check that those rules are satisfied.

 ``ModelState.IsValid`` will check in the constraints on the model properties are met.
-If these constraints are met, we want to add the valid ``Event`` object to our list of events.
+If these constraints are met, ``ModelState.IsValid`` equates to true and we want to add the valid ``Event`` object to our list of events.
-If these constraints are not met and the object is not valid, we want to redirect to the form.
+If these constraints are not met and the object is *not* valid, we want to redirect to the form.

 Check Your Understanding
 ------------------------

 .. admonition:: Question

-   Which of the following statements are true?
+   Which of the following statements about ``ModelState.IsValid`` are true?

+   #. ``ModelState.IsValid`` can only be used in conjunction with model binding.
    #.
-A method parameter may have only one annotation.
-   #. ``@Valid`` can only be used in conjunction with model binding.
+Using ``ModelState.IsValid`` means that a method will never be called with invalid data.
    #.
-Using ``@Valid`` means that a method will never be called with invalid data.
-   #.
-Spring Boot can infer validation requirements based on the name of a field.
+ASP.NET can infer validation requirements based on the name of a field.

 .. ans: b, @Valid can only be used in conjunction with model binding.